Matt Bowen: Can Wigan's new signing replace Sam Tomkins?

-Matt Bowen agreed a one-year contract with the double winners on the same day that it was confirmed England international Tomkins, Super League's star attraction, was swapping the Warriors of Wigan for the Warriors of New Zealand in Australia's National Rugby League.
+Matt Bowen agreed a one-year contract with the double winners on the same day that it was confirmed England international Tomkins, Super League's star attraction, was in Australia's National Rugby League.

 "There's a fair bit of pressure there, with obviously Sam leaving," the former Australia full-back, 31, told BBC North West Tonight.
 "I'll just play my own game and whatever happens, happens.

 "I'm no Sam Tomkins, but I'll do what I did back in the NRL and hopefully the fans will be happy with that."

 The challenges ahead are simple enough for a player who achieved legendary status during 13 years with North Queensland Cowboys; replace the biggest name in Super League and help Wigan repeat their double-winning season of 2013.

 A tough ask for any player, but anyone doubting Bowen's credentials should think again.

 Antony Stewart, chief sports writer at the Townsville Bulletin, told BBC Sport: "Fans of other clubs would tune in to watch North Queensland games just so they could see what he would do.
 Some of the tries he scored during his 13 seasons in the NRL would leave you shaking your head in disbelief.

 "If you are trying to promote the sport, Bowen is your man.
 He is ridiculously skilful, fearless and as clean-cut as they come.

 "He was a poster boy the NRL could bank on year in, year out.